 You can predict your day based on your hormone cycle—and it’s easy!
-Here’s why: Three key hormones that rise and fall each month of your cycle—estrogen, testosterone and progesterone—affect your energy level, mood, libido, how chatty you are, how extroverted you feel, how much money you want to spend, the foods you crave, and virtually every other part of your day.
-Because these hormones follow the same pattern every month, you can actually predict what these effects will be every day of your cycle.
+Here’s why: Three key hormones that rise and fall each month of your cycle—estrogen, testosterone and progesterone—affect your mood, energy level, romantic life, chattiness, extroversion, shopping habits, cravings and virtually every other part of your day.
+Because these hormones follow the same pattern month after month, you can predict with scientific accuracy what these effects will be every day of your cycle.

 Here a simple snapshot of what your hormones are doing all month long from your teens until peri-menopause: